Come visit us in person and learn more about our passion for bees at The Valley Hive!

 The Valley Hive sells mated Italian queens from a reputable queen breeding source.
 Queens are sold by appointment throughout the beekeeping season and may also be available during the fall and winter Call The Valley Hive to check for availability and make a reservation to pick up a queen.

 Honeybees are perfectly suited for the Mediterranean climate and adapt well to living in Southern California.
-The population inside a beehive ebbs and flows according to the seasons and varies somewhat depending on local temperatures as well as the subspecies of the bees.
+The population inside a beehive ebbs and flows according to the seasons and varies somewhat depending on local temperatures, available food resources (flowers) as well as the subspecies of the bees.
 Because beekeeping is cyclical and dependent on the natural cycle of the seasons, the best time to start a new hive is in the Spring when bee populations are expanding.

 Packages and Nucs sell out, so if you plan on purchasing bees this year, make sure to order early.